Waschina/cobrar/README.md

 - cobrar is fully functional from reading SBML files until optimisation of linear programs, without the need of additional packages such as *sybilSBML* or *glpkAPI*.
+- cobrar links to libsbml via libsbml’s C++ API, not the C API as the *sybilSBML* package.
 - The GNU glpk library is a system requirement.
 There are no links/references to IBM’s CPLEX in the *cobrar* package, which were one reason why *sybil* was discontinued on CRAN.